 4. Take Online Surveys as a side hustle (while watching TV!)

 Taking surveys online is a way to make some cash without even leaving your sofa.

 The amounts you can earn are relatively low however and it is time intensive.

 The one time I tried it a few years ago I found that I started a lot of surveys but then was often ‘screened out’ after a couple of questions as I wasn’t the ideal target audience.

 But, it is possible to earn small amounts of cash as you’re catching up on the latest Walking Dead episode or whatever.

 Swagbucks is a good place to start, both in the UK and US.

-Even using one of these methods would be helpful to generate some capital for your blog, top marks if you manage more than one!
+Don’t worry though – even using one of my methods would be helpful to generate some capital for your blog.
+Top marks if you manage more than one!

 For example, say you used a site like Top Cashback for all your online shopping for a year, as well as trading in a mobile phone.